Michael0x2a/curated-programming-resources/resources.md

 Note: C can be a finicky and difficult-to-teach language.
 Although the online courses and books are a good starting point and can take you a long way, the general consensus is that the best way to learn is through reading an actual book.

+In particular, I would strongly recommend that you follow the recommendations on [StackOverflow's C Book Guide and List][c-so-definitive], and use only the resources listed here if you're unable to obtain the books in the link.

 - Online courses:
     - MIT Open Courseware has a few:
         - [Practical Programming in C][c-mit-practical]